-Use to save the current calibration settings to a backup file which can later be reloaded using the Unit [n] > Calibration > Load from File menu option.
+Use to save the current calibration settings to a backup file which can later be reloaded using the menu option.

 The default file naming convention for calibration files can be used or the file name can be changed.
 The default file name of 0217-2013-04-25.CAL is interpreted as: